SimonChenboYi/bank_tech_test/Process.md

 6. As a user
 So I can manage my finance
-I want to record the type of the transaction (deposit or withdrawal)
+I want to record the information of the transaction (time, type, amount, balance)

 7. As a user
 So I can manage my finance